-It’s the first time I am experiencing the The Z Hotel at Gloucester Place.
+It’s the first time I am experiencing The Z Hotel at Gloucester Place.
 The location is brilliant regarding central London.
-It’s half a mile from the famous Selfridges & Co on Oxford Street, and within a 10-minute walk from Edgware Road underground station.
+It’s half a mile from the famous Selfridges & Co on Oxford Street and within a 10-minute walk from Edgware Road underground station.
 The roads driving up to the Z Hotel are wide and are surrounded by luxury properties.
 The reception area is located at number 51 Gloucester Place.
-However the rooms can be located within just a 2 minute walk from the reception area.
+However, the rooms can be located within just a 2-minute walk from the reception area.
 But it’s not an issue as they have clear signs explaining this.

 The Z Hotels CLUB Concept

 Z Hotels CLUB at Gloucester Place is a 20 bedroom designer townhouse conversion located at 87 Gloucester Place.
 With bedrooms designed to the same high standard associated with all Z Hotels, all CLUB bookings include complimentary breakfast, drinks and snacks throughout the day, afternoon tea and cocktails.

 Lots of travellers stay at the Z Hotel and I noticed the breakfast room was one big dining table in where you could mix with other guests.
 The natural lighting and the spotless breakfast area was simple but more than enough for my stay.
 I loved the fact that the breakfast room had its own courtyard.
 This is not common in London and a unique selling point for a hotel stay.

 The breakfast was fresh and it was great to see grounded coffee on hand anytime I needed it.
 There was also a complimentary afternoon tea from 5 pm – 8 pm in this room.
 It was a nice way to meet and greet other fellow travellers.

 Z Club King